apache/iceberg/site/docs/aws.md

 1. if your organization has an existing Glue metastore or plans to use the AWS analytics ecosystem including Glue, [Athena](https://aws.amazon.com/athena), [EMR](https://aws.amazon.com/emr), [Redshift](https://aws.amazon.com/redshift) and [LakeFormation](https://aws.amazon.com/lake-formation), Glue catalog provides the easiest integration.
 2. if your application requires frequent updates to table or high read and write throughput (e.g. streaming write), DynamoDB catalog provides the best performance through optimistic locking.
+3. if your application requires constant rewrites to many data files of the table, Glue catalog's DynamoDB locking is pessimistic locking and will result in fewer conflicts during the commit phase.
-3. if you would like to enforce access control for tables in a catalog, Glue tables can be managed as an [IAM resource](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsglue.html), whereas DynamoDB catalog tables can only be managed through [item-level permission](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html) which is much more complicated.
+4. if you would like to enforce access control for tables in a catalog, Glue tables can be managed as an [IAM resource](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsglue.html), whereas DynamoDB catalog tables can only be managed through [item-level permission](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html) which is much more complicated.
-4. if you would like to query tables based on table property information without the need to scan the entire catalog, DynamoDB catalog allows you to build secondary indexes for any arbitrary property field and provide efficient query performance.
+5. if you would like to query tables based on table property information without the need to scan the entire catalog, DynamoDB catalog allows you to build secondary indexes for any arbitrary property field and provide efficient query performance.
-5. if you would like to have the benefit of DynamoDB catalog while also connect to Glue, you can enable [DynamoDB stream with Lambda trigger](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.Tutorial.html) to asynchronously update your Glue metastore with table information in the DynamoDB catalog.
+6. if you would like to have the benefit of DynamoDB catalog while also connect to Glue, you can enable [DynamoDB stream with Lambda trigger](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.Tutorial.html) to asynchronously update your Glue metastore with table information in the DynamoDB catalog.
-6. if your organization already maintains an existing relational database in RDS or uses [serverless Aurora](https://aws.amazon.com/rds/aurora/serverless/) to manage tables, JDBC catalog provides the easiest integration.
+7. if your organization already maintains an existing relational database in RDS or uses [serverless Aurora](https://aws.amazon.com/rds/aurora/serverless/) to manage tables, JDBC catalog provides the easiest integration.

 ## S3 FileIO